MichalSkoula/very-usable-chat/README.md

 - ```dotnet run```
 - You must change server URL in ```App.cs``` - ```new SaveData("your.sever.url")```

-## Server - ASP.NET Minimal API
+## Server - ASP.NET Minimal API with EF Core and SQLite DB

 ### Run it:

 - ```dotnet run```
 - Published app should be copied to your webserver folder, for example: `/var/www/DOMAIN`
-- Database is stored in `/var/www/DOMAIN/data/vuc.db` (production) or in `Environment.SpecialFolder.LocalApplicationData` (development)
+- SQLite database file is stored in `/var/www/DOMAIN/data/vuc.db` (production) or in `Environment.SpecialFolder.LocalApplicationData` (development)
 - How to run it on linux server: https://www.printables.com/cs/model/163302-worlds-best-css-developer-trophy
 - Swagger API docs: /swagger/index.html
 - vhost / reverse proxy example: